aitor1990/tfm_BI_BIGDATA/readme.md

 Each software is supported by Docker https://www.docker.com/

-To test and show the prototype working, a complete example has beend added with an ETL, Orchestration and Dashboard example following the design guidelines included in the memory.
+To test and show the prototype working, a complete example has been added with an Orchestred ETL , Datawarehouse and Dashboard example following the design guidelines included in the memory.
 Both raw and processed data has been added in the data folder.
-When the ETL is launched via airflow the processed data is overwritten.

 ## Getting Started